The Supreme Court has dismissed the review petition against the acquittal of Aasia Noreen.

 The case was heard by a three-member bench, comprising Chief Justice Asif Saeed Khosa, Justice Qazi Faez Isa and Justice Mazhar Alam Khan Miankhel.

 Qari Muhammad Salaam, who submitted the review petition, requested the court maintain the death sentence awarded to her by a trial court.
-Salaam, who lives in a village near Nankana Sahib, had filed a case against Aasia Bibi and accused her of blasphemy.
+Salaam, who lives in a village near Nankana Sahib, had filed a case against Aasia Noreen and accused her of blasphemy.

 The court said that the petitioner’s lawyer couldn’t prove anything wrong with the court verdict.